 During the 1926-1927 winter season, 390 Marlborough was the home of Mrs. Bertha Elizabeth (Roberts) Coats, the former wife of Herbert Philip Coats, who operated it as a lodging house.
 Their son, Herbert Philip Coats, Jr., lived with her.
 She previously had lived in Brookline.
 They had moved to 402 Marlborough by the next season.

 By 1928, 390 Marlborough was the home of Annie Jane (Trimble) Varney, the widow of John R. Varney, who operated it as a lodging house.
-She previously had lived at 515 Beacon.
+She previously had lived at 515 Beacon (also owned by James Schooner).
 She continued to live at 390 Marlborough until about 1930, when she moved to 445 Beacon.

 In September of 1930, James Schooner applied for (and subsequently received) permission to install fire balconies on the rear of the building, connecting with 392 Marlborough.
 The application was filed for both properties and the current use indicated as “lodgings.”

 The house was shown as vacant in the 1930 City Directory.

 By 1931, 390 Marlborough was the home of Bror A. Pearson and his wife, Martha J. (Johansen) Pearson.
 He was a plumber, and they operated 390 Marlborough as a lodging house.
 They previously had lived at 517 Beacon, where they also operated a lodging house.

 Bror and Martha Pearson continued to live at 390 Marlborough, and operate it as a lodging house, until about 1946.

 On March 27, 1946, 390 Marlborough was acquired from Samuel Siskind by James Joseph Feeley and his wife, Nettie Josephine (Bazinait) Feeley.
 They previously lived in Marlborough, Massachusetts.
 They continued to live at 390 Marlborough, and to operate it as a lodging house, until about 1953.